Emmanuelkimutai/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 function that copies a string
-Function that compares two strings function that reverses the content of an array of integers
+Function that compares two strings function that reverses the content of an array of integers Function that changes all lowercase letter oa a string to uppercase